 Between the 13th and 31st of March of 2016, 50,476 people donated to a brief campaign run by Avaaz, to help us get SeaVax from Phase I into Phase II of the project.
 This drive gave us a whopping boost to our coffers to, in effect, kick start what will be the build of the development prototype.
-We cannot thank all of those who contributed enough, and Avaaz, for taking the initiative once their members had identified ocean waste as a major international issue.
-We do though need to raise additional funds to see us through 2017 - if we are to carry on our vital research in the quest for food security.
+We cannot thank all of those who contributed enough, and Avaaz, for taking the initiative once their members had identified ocean waste as a major international issue and a blocker to blue growth agendas around the world.
+We do though need to raise additional funds to see us through 2017 into 2018 - if we are to carry on our vital research in the quest for food security.

 PRE: 2016 OCEAN BLUES - IT'S A BIG OCEAN

 Against a wall of expert opinion that there is no solution to ocean pollution, we believe that almost anything is possible if we apply ourselves to the bigger picture.
 We are a fresh pair of eyes with no preconceptions, but a firm grasp of the practical, and a willing heart.
 Did you know that about "94% of the plastic that enters the ocean ends up on the sea floor.
 There is now on average an estimated 70kg of plastic in each square kilometer of sea bed."
 Our mission is to scoop up as much plastic as possible, before it contributes to this toxic ocean carpet that is sure to undermine the ocean economy in ways that are not yet understood.
 You can help enormously by scooping up plastic on beaches where estimates put plastic concentration as high as 2,000kg/km2.
 There is a ‘flux’ of litter between beaches and the sea providing a low cost (volunteer) opportunity to help make the oceans cleaner.